On Site Assessment And Training Route

 What Is The Cost?

-On Site Assessment and Training for Level 2 Qualifications is £1750 including VAT.
-Level 3 NVQ’s cost £2600, again including VAT.
+On Site Assessment and Training for Level 2 Qualifications is £1325 including VAT.
+Level 3 NVQ’s cost £2600, again including VAT, reflecting the additional assessor time involved.

-There is an Easy Payment Scheme – you pay in instalments and we agree the amounts and the payment schedule with you before you start.
+There is an Easy Payment Scheme – you pay in installments and we agree the amounts and the payment schedule with you before you start.

-The cost of the assessment is fully tax-deductable and you should retain your invoice/receipts to submit to your accountant or with your self assessment tax return.
+The cost of the assessment is fully tax-deductible and you should retain your invoice/receipts to submit to your accountant or with your self assessment tax return.

 Why Can’t I Get This Level Of On Site Training And Assessment Near Where I Live?